PatrekGill/JetsProject/README.md

 A Java console application that lets one "manage" an airfield with jets & pilots.
 Demonstrates practice of Object Oriented Programming.

 ## Operation
 Download the project and build and run it.
-When the application starts it will parse information from the `jets.txt` & `pilot_names.txt` to initialize the program with some starter info.
+When the application starts it will parse information from the `jets.txt` & `pilot_names.txt` to initialize the program with some starter info. `JetsApplication.java` is the location of the only main method and where the program starts.
+The primary logic is located in the `AirfieldMainMenu.java`.

 You'll be presented with a main menu that has several options.
 Of note is the `Save jets to file` option.
 It allows you to enter a custom filename to save the current airfield's jet information in the same format that is in `jets.txt`.
 The file will save in the root directory of the project (same as `jets.txt` & `pilot_names.txt`).